Holic75/Baldurs-gate-dnd-3.5/README.md

 – May use Hexblade's Curse innate ability.
 Gets a number of uses per day equal to 1 + 1 per 2 points of Charisma above 10 at level 1.
 Gets one additional use per day every 4 levels thereafter.
 ```
 HEXBLADE'S CURSE:
-Hexblade unleashes a curse upon a foe who receives a penalty of -2 to THAC0, damage and savingthrows for 1 turn if he fails the savingthrow vs. Spell with penalty equal to one fourth of Hexblade's level rounded down + 1 per 2 points of Hexblade's Charisma above 10.
+Hexblade unleashes a curse upon a foe who receives a penalty of -2 to THAC0, damage, AC and savingthrows for 1 turn if he fails the savingthrow vs. Spell with penalty equal to one fourth of Hexblade's level rounded down + 1 per 2 points of Hexblade's Charisma above 10.
 At level 7 the penalty to THAC0, damage and savingthrows increases to -4, at level 17 to -6 and finally at level 27 to - 8.
 ```
 – May summon Familiar starting from level 4.